 In a previous popular post, I complained:

-Again the new model of more is less is in play in the Experience section.
+Again the new model of less is more is in play in the Experience section.
 One is able to see the entire first job listed but must click to see more for each of the remaining jobs.

 My concern here is that a person with a feeble current or most recent job will not show as much value as someone who has a more extensive and accomplish-laden job to show.
 Also, people who have two jobs must choose which one to demonstrate first.